Mathics3/pymathics-natlang/README.rst

    OSError: [E050] Can't find model 'en'.
 It doesn't seem to be a shortcut link, a Python package or a valid path to a data directory.

-There is a problem with the ``spacy`` the library for advanced Natural Language Processing in Python.
+There is a problem with the ``spacy``library for advanced Natural Language Processing in Python.

-You might be able to fix this running:
+You might be able to fix this by running:

 ::